kayc0des/aquascan_app/README.md

 15. [Contributing](#contributing)
 16. [Authors/Contributors](#authorscontributors)

-## Overview of the Project

-AquaScan is a cutting-edge application designed to predict water quality, ensuring access to clean and safe water for all.
-Utilizing a machine learning model built with TensorFlow, AquaScan leverages a FastAPI backend and a React frontend to deliver real-time predictions on water potability based on various water quality parameters.

 ## Problem Statement

 Water quality is a critical issue as contaminated water can lead to severe health problems and diseases.
 By monitoring and predicting water quality, AquaScan helps prevent the consumption and use of dirty water, thereby safeguarding public health and reducing medical expenses associated with waterborne illnesses.

 ## The Dataset

 The dataset used for this project is `water_potability.csv`, which contains 3,276 rows and 10 columns.
-The key features of the dataset include:
+With 9 key features and one target, the dataset columns include:

 - PH
 - Hardness